 First, consider how you will be using your knife set.
 If you do not entertain much and cook occasionally, then a basic set would probably be best for you.
-Basic sets typically include a chef's knife, paring knife, serrated bread knife, carving knife, and a storage block.
+Basic sets typically include a chef's knife, paring knife, serrated bread knife, slicing knife, and a storage block.

 Larger cutlery sets are ideal for those who enjoy hosting and entertaining.
 These sets include some specialized knives that are well-suited for specific tasks.
 Santoku, fillet, and cleaving knives are some of the knives you would typically find in a larger cutlery set.